RicardoSnaw/FrontBattle/README.md

 We managed to finish the project in one week, and the final result was better than we aspired to, at first.
 It turned out to be a fun project that made us smile!

 ## My Role
-My main role, besides helping the team and brainstorming, was to work on the movement of the players and to build the arena.
+My main role, besides helping the team and brainstorming, was to work on the movement of the players, collisions and to build the arena.

 ## Tech && Methodologies used
 Java, IntelliJ, Linux, Mac OS, Google Slides, Simple Gfx, Adobe Photoshop, Git.